jeff-anderson-cscc/wiit-7340-sp2020-degrees-lab-5/README.md

 __TIP:__ When getting unit tests working, fix them one by one in order.
 Avoid moving on to the next test until all the ones above are working.

 - [ ] Get all test in `S01_WebContentControllerTests` passing by correctly implementing methods in `WebContentController`.
 Completing this should get the [menu page](http://localhost:3000/menu) working correctly.
-- [ ] Get all test in `S02_MessageSourcePropertyTests` passing by adding internationalization support using the instruction below.
-Once this is done, the [about page](http://localhost:3000/about) to display correctly in English and Spanish.
+- [ ] Get all tests in `S02_MessageSourcePropertyTests` passing by adding internationalization support using the instruction below.
+Once this complete, the [about page](http://localhost:3000/about) to display correctly in English and Spanish.
 - [ ] Get all test in `S03_WebMenuCategoryControllerTests` passing by correctly implementing methods in `WebMenuCategoryController`.
-Once thes tests are passing, the [Menu Categories](http://localhost:3000/categories) pages should work correctly.
+Once these tests are passing, the [Menu Categories](http://localhost:3000/categories) pages should work correctly.
-- [ ] Get all test in `S04_WebMenuItemTests` passing by correctly implementing methods in `WebMenuItemController`.Once thes tests are passing, the [Menu Items](http://localhost:3000/items) pages should work correctly.
+- [ ] Get all test in `S04_WebMenuItemTests` passing by correctly implementing methods in `WebMenuItemController`.Once these tests are passing, the [Menu Items](http://localhost:3000/items) pages should work correctly.
 - [ ] Add multilingual validation constraint messages using the instructions below.
 Test this by attempting to submit blank new menu items and menu categories.
 The field errors should show English or Spanish, depending on your browser settings.

 ## Adding support for Internationalization